Public Consultation on Climate risk supervisory guidance – part one

 This first consultation outlines proposed changes to the ICP Introduction, which positions climate risk within the global framework for insurance supervision.
 Additionally, the IAIS discusses whether it is necessary to make changes to the existing supporting material related to governance, risk management and internal controls (ICP 7 and 8).
 Finally, the consultation includes questions seeking stakeholder feedback on the overall climate-related work as it relates to supervisory guidance.
 This document also provides an update on the overall work programme of the IAIS in promoting a globally consistent supervisory response to climate change within the insurance sector.

-A public background session will be held via webinar on 29 March 2023 to present the paper and answer questions from stakeholders.
-Click here for details and registration.
+A public background session was held via webinar on 29 March 2023 to present the paper and answer questions from stakeholders.
+Click here for the recording.